xinyis991105/15-466-f20-base2/README.md

 How To Play:

 Use WASD to control the movement of the balloon.
 Use mouse to adjust camera view (not necessarily helpful though).
 The floating balls are there to inflate the balloon so that it goes up higher.
-The goal is to reach the needle at the top of the balloon.
+The goal is to reach the needle at the top.

 Sources: As you've probably noticed my assets are named "shabby.\*".
 Not necessarily the best assets but I did create them myself.